 9. How can a substitute or applicant for a paraprofessional position meet the NCLB requirements?

 Salem-Keizer School District offers workshops throughout the year for $75.
 Substitutes or applicants may participate in all workshops.
 Study guides are available in the Human Resources office or can be printed from this website.

 10. Do I need to have fluency in the English language to qualify for the NCLB certification?

 Demonstrating you are competent in basic literary skills, including the ability to speak and write standard English, is a requirement.
-If you are unsure, we offer a writing pre-workshop screening.

 11. Who do I contact if I need additional information?